 |4-5 bedrooms||$5,500 – $7,600||$5,100 – $6,900||$3,500 – $6,600|

 Once again, U-Pack wins.
-As long as you’re making a long-distance move, U-Pack tends to have the best prices out of these three.
+As long as you’re doing a long-distance move, U-Pack tends to have the best prices out of these three.
 But remember, that may not be the case for your particular move.
-Make sure you get customized quotes before you make any decisions based on price.
+Get customized quotes before you make any decisions based on price.

-Ultimately, only you can decide which company best fits your needs and your budget.
-We may like U-Pack best out of these three options, but all three are great choices and we recommend gettings quotes from all of them before you book anything.
+Ultimately, only you can decide which company best fits your needs, preferred moving process, and budget.
+We may like U-Pack best out of these three options, but all three are great choices and we recommend getting free quotes from all of them before you book anything.

-In fact, before you choose a moving company, you should compare quotes and offerings from as many companies as possible.
-To compare container companies with full-service movers, DIY companies, and everything in between, moveBuddha has the tools you need.
+In fact, before you choose a moving company, you should compare moving quotes and offerings from as many companies as possible.
+By fully understanding your available options between container companies, full-service movers, and DIY companies, you can make the best choice for your family’s move.